SCons/scons-contrib/README.rst

 Please include a README file (README.rst or other form) describing any information about your tool, *including the license it is released under*.
-If at all possible, please use the MIT license that as SCons itself is released under, for maximum license compatibility, but that is not mandatory as long as the actual license is clearly indicated.
+If at all possible, please use the MIT license that SCons itself is released under, for maximum license compatibility, but that is not mandatory as long as the actual license is clearly indicated.